The Board’s work with the District is critical to Winnetka’s vitality.

 While these options provide a cerebral approach to staying current, neither is real-time interactive (or let’s face it, very fun).

-To facilitate engagement, the PTO has recruited two Board liaisons to attend both the Board and the Community Outreach meetings.
-While not formally trained as baristas, the liaisons will serve a couple functions at the Outreach sessions.
+To facilitate engagement, the PTO is looking for parent volunteers to serve as Board liaisons.
+These volunteers would attend both the Board and the Community Outreach meetings.
 The liaisons will parlay questions or comments provided in advance from community members unable to attend as well as return feedback to the PTO.
-Finally, the liaisons will be a friendly face hopefully not too pumped up on espresso (#parentsinGreeleygettingcoffee).

 We hope you agree that offering a broad representation of ideas and perspectives in our community to the Board is a goal worth pursuing.
-To that end, we encourage everyone to select at least one option above to increase your engagement.
-If you have other ideas on how to spur connectivity (or have a clever hashtag), please reach out to Carrie or Liesl.
+To that end, if you are interested in serving as a liaison please contact Emily Heinlein at email@example.com.